-Below are miscellaneous paraphernalia that round out my primary kit.
+Below are miscellaneous paraphernalia and software that round out my core kit.
 I've kept this list to the more significant supporting items and excluded the myriad widgets and grommets one accumulates over the years.
 They're too numerous to account for, and at this level each person will find adaptations that best suit their own individual shooting needs.

 Nikon Z Teleconverter TC-2.0x

 Allows for the doubling of focal lengths for select Z Mount lenses.
 AF and VR functionality, minimum focusing distances and weather-sealing are all retained.

 Nikon FTZ/FTZII Mount Adapters

 Enables adaptation of Nikkor F Mount lenses to Nikon Z Series bodies.
 Note: This adapter does not support the screw-drive autofocus mechanism required by older Nikon AF, AF-n or AF-D lenses.
 Only manual focus may be employed.

 Wide angle adaptor for Fujifilm X100 series cameras, offering an equivalent 27mm focal length in full frame terms.